-- 6.4.4.9 For cylinders filled without the use of the shipboard equipment (ship's compressors, etc.) installation of pressure gauges is not obligatory.
+- 6.4.4.9 For cylinders without the use filled of the shipboard equipment installation of pressure (ship's compressors, etc.) gauges is not obligatory.
 However, in any case the pressure control in any cylinder shall be possible. - 6.4.4.10 The cylinders shall be equipped with blow-down and drainage devices, if required. - 6.4.4.11 Spaces for storage of the cylinder containing explosive gases shall have an access from the weather deck.